testsigmahq/testsigma-docs/src/pages/docs/test-cases/step-types/if-condition.md

 ![add first step navigate to](https://docs.testsigma.com/images/if-condition/add-first-step-navigate-to.png)

- 5. In the next test step, click on the option on the left side of the test step
+ 5. In the next test step, click on the option on the left side of the test step.

 ![add if condition to first step navigate to](https://docs.testsigma.com/images/if-condition/add-first-step-navigate-to-add-if.png)